A question I hear most days, is how is the best way to attach crystals, gems and embellishments to nails?

 Gel is my favourite method to apply Swarovski and Preciosa crystals to your nail art designs.
-You can use a builder gel already in your kit or purchase a specifically designed gem glue, with many on the market.
+You can use a builder gel already in your kit or purchase a specifically designed gem glue.
 It is important to use a flexible but stiff gel for longevity so as the nail flexes so does the gel, giving the crystal more staying power.

 One of most important things for endurance, especially with larger crystals is using enough gel to ensure it grips around the entire edge of each crystal’s base.
-Think of it like a ‘gel prong,’ which will hold the crystal in place in the way that a prong holds a diamond in a ring.
+Think of it like a ‘gel prong'.
+It will hold the crystal in place in the way that a prong holds a diamond in a ring.

 Getting a thorough cure when using gel is paramount for longevity and to avoid uncured product coming into contact with the client.

 1. Apply matte or non-wipe top coat to the finished nail.
 Place your selected Swarovski/Preciosa Crystals in a triangle tray for ease of picking up.

 2. When applying larger crystals and pointy backs, use a firm yet flexible gem gel.
 Using a brush or dotting tool, pick up a bead of gel half the size of the crystal you are placing.
 For pointy backs, the gel needs to come up onto the girdle of the crystal to really secure it.